Star Hunting

 Rights: Sofía Bassi Foundation

 Bassi constructs this scene through stark contrasts.
-The arid, cratered terrain—evocative of a lunar surface—anchors the lower half of the painting, while the celestial expanse above suggests an open field of potential or desire.
-The figure’s body is marked with ovoid symbols, which recall alchemical diagrams and cosmological glyphs, reinforcing the notion of the body as a vessel for transformation and cosmic alignment.
+The arid, cratered terrain, evocative of a lunar surface, anchors the lower half of the painting, while the celestial expanse above suggests an open field of potential or desire.
+The figure’s body is marked with an alchemical egg, reinforcing the notion of spiritual rebirth and cosmic travel.
+In Star Hunting the image of longing is inscribed in the language of surreal symbolism, where the act of reaching becomes a form of inner transformation and revelation.

 Previous